 Logical expressions involving the left side of an assignment as an operand.

-Isolate a portion of a string.
+Isolate a portion of a string identified by a range of characters.

 To allow caching of POST requests, consider rewriting them as GET requests at the edge.